MaksymilianKalek/STXBooks/README.md

 # STXBooks

+This project was created during my recruitment process to one of the software houses in Poznan.

 STXBooks is a simple REST API based on Django Rest Framework that allows you to browse through google's book volumes from <https://www.googleapis.com/books/v1/volumes>

 ## Installation